Chaitanya-more/Smart-Lender-Applicant-Creadibility-For-Loan-Approval/README.md

 -  Data science project involves not only coding but other core skils like comunicating , storytelling , stakeholder management , we can learn lot from data science field.

 ## Introduction ::construction_worker:
-- This is an collaborative project with IBM professional readiness program for innovation, employability and entrepreneurship.
 - Loan approval - Loan Approval means a statement by the lender setting forth the terms and conditions upon which the lender is willing to make a particular mortgage loan to a particular buyer
 - This data science project will be implemented based on the applicant credit score , income ,etc.
 - This project will be benfitted for stakeholders working in finance company , high level managers working in banks.